zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-mvc-application.md

 # Usage in a zend-mvc Application

-The following example shows _one_ usage of zend-inputfilter in a zend-mvc based application.
+The following example shows _one_ potential use case of zend-inputfilter within a zend-mvc based application.
 The example uses a module, a controller and the zend-inputfilter plugin manager.

 Before starting, make sure zend-inputfilter is installed and configured.